Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The coffee must be ground to a medium texture.
 The best way to ensure the beans are ground just right is for you to grind the coffee personally.

-If you have a coffee bean grinder, you may want to purchase the beans that you are going to be using in the Moka pot whole and do it yourself to get the most accurate consistency.
+If you have a coffee bean grinder, you may want to purchase the beans you will be using in the Moka pot whole and grind them yourself to achieve the most accurate consistency.

 Final thoughts